fossasia/labyrinth/README.md

 Now, we will move on to the javascript part.
 Each tile's attributes and specifications along with it's declaration is done in the `js/tiles.js` file.
 You may edit this file defining attributes such as how you could enter and exit out of the tile and so on.
 You can also specify the door it takes, it's closed exit paths etc.
-A sample Implementation should go into the already defined `door` class like:
+A sample implementation should go into the already defined `door` class like:

 ```javascript
 tile_name: Object.assign({}, OpenDoors, {